 How Can We Help?

 Malware Patrol offers a wide variety of IOC feeds for commercial and research purposes.
-The data that we provide is verified by our cybersecurity experts to lay out actionable indicators and protect customers against malware infections and data breaches.
+The data that we provide is verified by our cybersecurity experts to layout actionable indicators and protect customers against malware infections and data breaches.
 For ease of use, the feeds are formatted for compatibility with the common threat intelligence platforms in the market.
-If you want to know more, you can contact us and our cybersecurity experts will get in touch with you.
+To know more, you can contact us and our cybersecurity experts will get in touch with you.

 CEO, Malware Patrol